unboxed/unboxed.co/README.md

 Using [BrowserStack](https://www.browserstack.com) for compability testing

+## Adding to the 'people' page

+Upload caricatures at a size at or near to (212px * 425px), with a transparent background.
+This can be done with e.g. the Mac Preview app.

 ## Blog CSS Features

 Adding a line with emphasis directly under an image will style it as a caption: